 It’s a waste of time to pursue a claim that you have no realistic chance of winning.
 In many cases, all it takes is a free initial consultation with a personal injury lawyer to find out if you have a claim worth pursuing.

 If the lawyer offers to represent you, your claim is almost certainly valid.
-Under the contingency fee system that most personal injury lawyers use, your lawyer will not charge you anything in attorney’s fees unless they win compensation for your case.
+Under the contingency fee system that most experienced law firms use, your lawyer will not charge you anything in attorney’s fees unless they win compensation for your case.

 Investigate Your Claim